The Integer Decomposition Property and Weighted Projective Space Simplices: Reflexive Stabilizations

 \section{Reflexive Stabilizations}

 It is unlikely that a random integer partition $\bq$ is reflexive.
-Further, Theorem~\ref{thm:xIDPrestriction} tells us that for many support vectors $\br$, $\br$ only supports finitely many IDP reflexives, though it supports infinitely many reflexives.
+Further, Theorem~\ref{thm:xIDPrestriction} tells us that for many support vectors $\br$, $\br$ supports infinitely many reflexives but finitely many IDP reflexives.
 Thus, it is interesting to consider both (i) how to assign reflexive elements of $\sQ$ to an arbitrary integer partition and (ii) the behavior of $h^*$-vectors for reflexive elements of $\sQ$ where at least one entry has a large multiplicity.
-We can begin investigating both of these through a process we call \emph{reflexive stabilization}, which allows us to assign to each integer partition $\bq$ a family of reflexive simplices in $\sQ$.
+We can begin investigating both of these through a process we call \emph{reflexive stabilization}, which allows us to assign to each integer partition $\bq$ a sequence of reflexive simplices in $\sQ$.

 \begin{definition} Let $\bq\in \Z_{\geq 1}^n$.
 The \emph{first reflexive stabilization} of $\bq$, denoted $\rs(\bq)$, is the vector $(1,1,\ldots,1,\bq)$ such that $\Prsq$ is reflexive and the number of $1$'s prepended to $\bq$ is the minimum necessary for this condition to hold; if $\bq$ is reflexive, then no $1$'s are prepended.
+Note that $\rs(\bq)$ exists due to Theorem~\ref{thm: conrads}.
 We say the number of $1$'s prepended to $\bq$ in $\rs(\bq)$ is the \emph{reflexive stabilization number} of $\bq$, denoted $\rsn(\bq)$.
 Thus, we can write

 More generally, the \emph{$m$-th reflexive stabilization} of $\bq$, denoted $\rs(\bq,m)$, is defined as

 \end{definition}